jordanmoore/jordanmoore.github.io/_posts/2020-02-08-intentional-and-emergent-design-systems-ii.md

 - Is it something that **should** be governed by a design system?
 - Does the system bake in more assumptions than a different approach?
 (Occam's Razor is a good guide for software decisions)
 - Does building the best thing involve building it out of the things we’ve already built?
 Or does it require building something new?

+Individuals commit the sunk cost fallacy when they continue a behaviour or endeavour as a result of previously invested resources (time, money or effort) (Arkes & Blumer, 1985).
+The same is true for design systems that grow in scope beyond a team's ability to become dynamic to the system and its user's needs.
+Decisions are deferred to the system by default, and anything that requires the system to change is met with often insurmountable objections because of the time, money, and/or effort to change the system.

 You can tell what type of design system you're working with if it biases solutions towards pre-existing components or if the system gives you the freedom to invent.